Ian Bradley (naval officer)

-Ian Leslie Stuart Blenheim Bradley (10 August 1937 – 20 June 2015) was a regional councillor in Auckland, New Zealand and a former Commander and Temporary Captain in the Royal New Zealand Navy.
+Ian Leslie Stuart Blenheim Bradley (10 August 1937 – 20 June 2015) was a regional councilor in Auckland, New Zealand and a former Commander and Temporary Captain in the Royal New Zealand Navy.
 He was the father of television presenter Sarah Bradley.

 Early life

 Born in Hampstead, London, England in 1937, Bradley joined the Royal New Zealand Navy at age 15 and rose through the officer ranks during a 27-year naval career, marked by much success but which ultimately ended in controversy.
 To the Navy he was a charismatic leader, known for his intellect.
 He was unquestionably dedicated to the Navy, but he was impatient with red tape; Bradley always said he wanted 'a thinking Navy'.

 Naval career

 Early career

 Bradley joined the RNZN as a Cadet Midshipman in 1953.
 As was standard for New Zealand officer cadets at the time, his initial training took place ashore in Australia (HMAS Cerberus) before he was sent to the UK for sea training aboard the aircraft carrier HMS Triumph.
 He returned to New Zealand in 1957; his postings included a year aboard HMNZS Endeavour (the little, wooden-hulled, Antarctic support ship).
 Bradley applied his navigational skill to accurately chart several Antarctic islands.

 Bradley was promoted to the rank of Lieutenant in 1959.
 As a recognition of his abilities he was posted to the UK to join the commissioning crew of HMNZS Otago, the first of New Zealand's modern, purpose-built frigates.
 He specialised in underwater warfare and diving, and returned to the UK for advanced training, where he topped his courses and was awarded the Ogilvy Medal by the Admiralty.
 These courses were followed by two years loan service with the Royal Navy, including a year at sea in one of the (then) latest anti-submarine frigates HMS Lowestoft.

 Back in New Zealand he was proud to be appointed to the HMY Britannia during the 1966 Royal Tour of New Zealand.
 During the late 1960s he served as director of plans for the RNZN and played a major role in developing the modifications the RNZN made to the design of the 4th frigate HMNZS Canterbury, a broad beam Leander which was built for the RNZN with an enlarged flight deck to allow helicopters larger than the Wasp, with the flight deck activity monitored from the Operations Room by cameras on the hangar roof and the associated replacement of the suppressed limbo well with std USN Mk 34 triple torpedo launchers for close-in anti-submarine defence with shallow water Mk 44 torpedoes and deep water Mk 46 torpedoes.
 These modifications were later extended to most RN Leander modernisations.
 Many other modifications to the Leander design, planned by Bradley, such as the fitting of American sonars and the provision of the 8 km AS-12 missile for the Wasp to engage fast attack craft and surfaced submarines were rejected on political and cost grounds.